Want to develop the best workflow for building websites?

 While you can buy your domain name separately from your hosting plan, the easiest way to start is to combine the two as this allows you to manage everything in one place.

 The hosting plan will allow you to house all the files that make up your site.
-Your hosting server is where you will install WordPress and the plugins mentioned in this tutorial.
+Your hosting server is where you will install WordPress and the add-ons mentioned in this tutorial.

-There is no shortage of shared hosting providers but for purposes of this tutorial, we’ll be using SiteGround.
+There is no shortage of recommended WordPress Hosting providers but for purposes of this tutorial, we’ll be using SiteGround.
 To get started, follow the steps below:

 - Choose the hosting plan that’s appropriate for your site.